jkugiyama/jkugiyama.github.io/essays/SoftwareEngineerJustinKugiyama.md

 ##  Connecting to the World of Technology

 I can not say I have always been interested in the world of technology.
 Throughout my childhood, I was always around sports.
 From playing basketball and volleyball, to watching my brother play baseball or my sister cheerleading.
 I am not saying I did not use any technology as a kid, I just preferred to be outside.
-Flash forward to my high school years, it was then I started getting into technology.
+Flash forward to my seventh grade year, it was then I started getting into technology.
+I found myself joining a project where we worked with solar powered RC cars.
+That experience sparked the interest I had for technology.
 Entering my freshman year I got a PS4 and that is when the technology world took me in.
 Obsessed with video games, I wanted to learn more about how they ran and just play them daily.